About the NBRA BID

 - Annual Assessment of BID Members:

-- On September 13, 2016, the Newport Beach City Council adopted Ordinance No. 2016-11 amending the stakeholder business structure and annual assessment levied for the NBRA BID as follows:
+- On June 9, 2020, the Newport Beach City Council adopted Resolution No. 2020-59, proposed by the NBRA BID Baord to reduce the annual assessment levied for the NBRA BID as follows due to COVID-19:

 - Exempt businesses which sell food include: certified farmer's markets, mini-marts, yachts and charters, banquet facilities, private membership clubs, theaters and gas stations.